Yos83/LSTM_generate_music/README.md

 ## Introduction

-This repo contains working son Recurrent Neural Networks application.
-The following Sequence Models are worked:
+This repo contains working Sequence Models application.
+The following models are implemented

 1.- Building your Recurrent Neural Network - Step by Step: implementing key components of a Recurrent Neural Network, or RNN, in NumPy
 - Define notation for building sequence models